 In conclusion, Iris Telehealth continues to work towards providing needed services in a timely manner while also supporting local providers, as they will have more understanding of community resources and needs.
 This type of bridging service will be needed until systemic changes occur to address the ongoing challenge of the shortage of psychiatric and behavioral health providers.

 Dr. Tom Milam is the Chief Medical Officer of Iris Telehealth, where he manages the team of clinicians and guides them in telemedicine and industry best practices.
-He received his undergraduate degree from WVU in Anthropology, graduating summa cum laude, and received his M.D. from the University of Virginia.
+He received his undergraduate degree from WVU in Anthropology, graduated summa cum laude, and received his M.D. from the University of Virginia.
 His residency training in psychiatry took place at Duke and UVA.
 Dr. Milam has served in a leadership role throughout his psychiatric career and spearheaded the telepsychiatry initiative at his previous hospital.
 Dr. Milam is also an ordained Episcopalian priest and got his Master of Divinity Degree from Yale.
 He is a fan of various sports and traveling with his wife and four children.
 In his free time, he enjoys DIY projects, “honey-do” lists, and driving his convertible sports car.

 By: Megan O'Laughlin